 Definition of Bullying

-- It is a serious problem and one which parents need to acknowledge/address.
+- Bullying is a serious problem that parents need to acknowledge and address.

 - Physical bullying includes punching, poking, hair pulling, beating, biting, and strangling.